fiction in progress

 The drow smiled; the elf raised a cocked eyebrow.
 Tombold wondered what else Elonwy picked up from the shirtless wonder.

+The damned owlbear scratched at the tree trunk, hooting at the four-course meal out of its reach.
 The tree was sturdy, but still swayed slightly against the owlbear’s aggression.
 Tombold looked over the railing, disconcerted to see the monstrosity had managed to climb a few feet up the trunk.
 Mithiel crossed to stand beside him and hissed in consternation.

 “Fine, let’s kill the damned owlbear,” Ellonwy sighed.